 C. Circa 1909.
 This example was designed to work in vault doors that had manually operated bolt works, so it incorporated a conventional bolt-dog configuration as evidenced by the bolt hole on the side.
 Most of the company's production run was concentrated on safes with automatic bolt motors, see examples above, making this version quite rare.
 About ten such examples are known.
 6 1/4w x 4 3/8"h x 2 3/4"d.
 Case #1679, movements #2144883, 2477696, 2634141. file 139

 D. Circa 1906.
 Identical model to that depicted in 'C', except with a spotted, gold finish.
 The damascene spotting was only on the door with the sides of the case in a plain finish.
-This color was far less common than the silver design.
+This color was far less common than the silver design and was probably produced for use in a Remington and Sherman Co. vault door as this was their distinctive design.
 Case #3082, movements #1974296, #1974297, #1974300.
-The serial numbers are virtually consecutive making this one of the few Banker's time locks surviving with all of its original movements.
+The serial numbers are virtually consecutive making this one of the few Banker's time locks with this feature.
+Most likely this was a specification asked for by Remington as they were a premium maker.
 Its curious that these movements have earlier serial numbers compared to others, but the case is of a later number than any other.
 So does one use the case number or the movement numbers as a guide?
+It could be that there was a different numbering system for this style of case.
 Its unlikely that someone had three consecutively numbered movements to drop into a later case. file 165